 While we generate a substantial portion of our gross margin pursuant to long-term, fee-based contracts that include minimum volume commitments and/or demand fees, we are also exposed to changes in the prices for natural gas and NGLs at various market hubs.
-In the past we have managed our direct exposure to commodity prices with the use of forward commodity sales and other derivative contracts.
+To manage our direct exposure to commodity prices we have historically used forward commodity sales and other derivative contracts.
 We do not enter into risk management contracts for speculative purposes.